sjsu-library/unionist/_items/unionist--text-0059.md

 pid: unionist--text-0059
 title: "“A thundering wail is heard.”"
 bibliographicCitation: "<em>The Unionist</em> 1833-08-08"
-bibliographicCitation.republished: "<em>The Genius of Temperance</em> (not yet researched)"
+bibliographicCitationRepublished: "<em>The Genius of Temperance</em> (not yet researched)"
 fullIssueSequenceNumber: 1833-08-08 p04.45
 creator: '"M" (pseudonym)'
-date.created: '1833-08-08'
+dateCreated: '1833-08-08'
 description: Poem with themes of Anti-Slavery and Temperance
 language: English
 publisher: The Unionist